 Now that you know the difference between Attributes and Saved Groups, you are ready to get started setting them up in your account!
 If you do not have an HRIS or Azure Active Directory integration, you can manage your Attributes by going to the Attributes page in Settings.

 The first step is to decide what user information you would like to track with Attributes.
-TINYpulse provides you with several default Attributes that you can choose to use, but you can create Custom Attributes to fit your needs as well.
+Limeade Listening provides you with several default Attributes that you can choose to use, but you can create Custom Attributes to fit your needs as well.

 Office Location - How many office locations do you have?
 Do they roll up into states, regions, or countries that you want to see reporting on?